drasill/bga-coinche/docs/rules-en.md

 ## Cards

-There are 4 colors :
+There are 4 suits :

 ![colors](rules-en-cards-colors.svg)

-For each color, there are 8 cards, from 7 to Ace, for which points and strengh are, in order:
+For each suit, there are 8 cards, from 7 to Ace, for which points and strengh are, in order:

 ![colors](rules-fr-cards-points.svg)

-For each round, a color will be decided as being the “**Atout**” color.
+For each round, a suit will be decided as being the “**Atout**” suit.
 The order and strengh of the cards then change, the **Jack** and the **9** being the strongest: